-The Department for Education (DfE), has issued statutory guidance 'Keeping Children Safe in Education' (KCSIE) under Section 175, Education Act 2002, the Education (Independent School Standards) (England) Regulations 2014, the (Non-Maintained Special Schools) (England) Regulations 2015 and the Education and Training (Welfare of Children) Act 2021.
+The Department for Education (DfE), has issued statutory guidance 'Keeping Children Safe in Education' (KCSIE) under Section 175, Education Act 2002, the Education (Independent School Standards) (England) Regulations 2014, the (Non-Maintained Special Schools) (England) Regulations 2015 and the Apprenticeships, Skills, Children and Learning Act 2009 (as amended).
 Schools and Colleges must have regard to the guidance when carrying out their duties to safeguard and promote the welfare of children.
 This means that they should comply with it unless exceptional circumstances arise.

 'School' means all schools whether maintained, non-maintained or independent schools (including academies, free schools and alternative provision academies) and maintained nursery schools and pupil referral units.
-'College' means further education colleges and sixthform colleges, as established under the Further and Higher Education Act 1992, Institutions designated as being within the further education sector and providers of post 16 Education as set out in the Education and Training (Welfare of Children) Act 2021, 16-19 Academies, Special Post-16 institutions and Independent Training Providers.
+'College' means further education colleges and sixth-form colleges, as established under the Further and Higher Education Act 1992, Institutions designated as being within the further education sector and providers of post 16 Education as set out in the Apprenticeships, Skills, Children and Learning Act 2009 (as amended), 16-19 Academies, Special Post-16 institutions and Independent Training Providers.
 For colleges, the guidance relates to their responsibilities towards children who are receiving education or training at these institutions.

 KCSIE contains information on what schools and colleges should do, unless there is good reason not to, and sets out the legal duties with which schools and colleges must comply.
-It includes safeguarding information for all staff, the management of safeguarding and responsibilities of governing bodies and proprietors, safer recruitment and dealing with allegations of abuse made against teachers and other staff.
+It includes, within its five main Parts, safeguarding information for all staff, the management of safeguarding and responsibilities of governing bodies and proprietors, safer recruitment, dealing with allegations of abuse made against/concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors and Child-on-child sexual violence and sexual harassment.

-KCSIE should be read and followed by governing bodies of maintained schools (including maintained nursery schools) and colleges, proprietors of independent schools (including academies, free schools and alternative provision academies) and non-maintained special schools, management committees of pupil referral units (PRUs) and senior leadership teams.
+KCSIE should be read and followed by governing bodies of maintained schools (including maintained nursery schools) and colleges, which includes providers of post-16 Education as set out in the Apprenticeships, Skills, Children and Learning Act 2009 (as amended), 16-19 Academies, Special Post-16 Institutions and Independent Training Providers.
+It should also be read and followed by proprietors of independent schools (including academies, free schools and alternative provision academies) and non-maintained special schools.
+In the case of academies, free schools and alternative provision academies, the proprietor will be the academy trust.
+Management committees of pupil referral units (PRUs) and senior leadership teams should also read and follow this statutory guidance.
+Throughout KCSIE, references to 'governing bodies and proprietors' includes management committees unless otherwise stated.